Change Started

 Mattel

-Details on the website of American multinational giant Mattell that produces a wide range of toys for children is also not very clear.
+Details on the website of American multinational giant Mattel which produces a wide range of toys for children are also not very clear.
 The world’s second-largest toymaker in terms of revenue, after Lego, is the maker of some of the highly renowned brands like Barbie, Hot Wheels, and Fisher-Price.
 We could not locate details on the plastic or about their manufacturing process.

 In December 2019, taking a cue from LEGO, the company announced, “its goal to achieve 100% recycled, recyclable or bio-based plastics materials in both its products and packaging by 2030.”